bonitasoft/bonita-doc/md/customize-living-application-layout.md

 1. Open Bonita Portal, and log in with username and password of someone mapped to the Administrator profile.
 2. Click on the **Resources** menu.
 3. Select the filter **Layouts**.
-4. Select the element **Default layout**.
+4. Select the element _Default layout_.
-5. Click on **Export** and save this **Default layout** on your file system.
+5. Click on **Export** and save this _Default layout_ on your file system.

 ## Import the default application layout into the UI Designer

-To facilitate the modifications, the **default layout** is built using the UI Designer.
-Then you just have to import it into the UI Designer to make changes.
+To facilitate the modifications, the _Default layout_ is built using the UI Designer.
+Therefore you just have to import it into the UI Designer to make changes.

 1. Open the UI Designer.
 2. Click on the **Import** button.
-3. Retrieve the **Default layout** to import.
+3. Retrieve the _Default layout_ to import.

 ## Edit the default layout using the UI Designer

-When you import the **Default layout** into the UI Designer, you can see that it generates three artefacts:
+When you import the _Default layout_ into the UI Designer, you can see that it generates three artefacts:

-1. **Living application layout page**.
+1. _Living application layout page_.
-2. **Living application IFrame** widget to display the application page.
+2. _Living application IFrame_ widget to display the application page.
-3. **Living application menu** widget to display the application menu.
+3. _Living application menu_ widget to display the application menu.

-So we propose here to convert the **Living application menu** into a side menu.
+So we propose here to convert the _Living application menu_ into a side menu.

-Into the UI Designer:
+In the UI Designer:

-1. Click on **Living application menu** widget to open the widget editor.
+1. Click on _Living application menu_ widget to open the widget editor.
 2. Replace the template by using the following one:
 ```html
 <div class="container" style="height:100%">